Longdendale High School

 Longdendale High School (formerly Longdendale Community Language College) is a coeducational secondary school located in Hollingworth, Greater Manchester, England.
-The school's Headteacher is Andrea Jones.
+The school's Headteacher is Michael Chiles.

 Previously a community school administered by Tameside Metropolitan Borough Council, in July 2017 Longdendale High School converted to academy status.
 From then the school was sponsored by the AspirePlus Educational Trust, however in January 2021 the school transferred to the Stamford Park Trust.

 Ofsted

 In 2010 Ofsted inspected the school's MFL department.
 Teaching and learning in the department was judged to be satisfactory.